top of page

 TRANSPORTATION REIMBURSEMENT – INBOUND

-The reimbursable amounts for transportation are plane/train/bus tickets, car rental, gas for the rental, luggage fees, taxi to the departure airport, and taxi from arrival airport.
+The reimbursable amounts for transportation can include plane/train/bus tickets, car rental, gas for the rental, reasonable luggage fees, taxi to the departure airport, and taxi from the arrival airport if airport pick-up cannot be arranged by the employer.
+The amounts may vary depending on the employer's location, and date(s) of travel.

 Those who drive their own vehicles may turn in receipts for gas only.
-For them, the reimbursement should be pretty simple as well.
+For them, the reimbursement should be pretty simple as well because gas consumption can be averaged out in line with the make / model / age of the vehicle, mileage consumption and the distance traveled.

 Those who rent cars may provide receipts for the car rental.
 In this instance, special attention should be paid, especially if the cost of the rental was shared with someone else (i.e. if 4 H2Bs rented a car together, then each person should be reimbursed ¼ of the rental cost and ¼ of gas expenses, etc.).